rembertmagri/bigdata-frameworks/README.md

 # Word Count on Big Data

 ## Purpose
-> To run a word count program on Big Data (Gutenberg Project Files: https://www.gutenberg.org/) using Hadoop and Spark to compare the performance between the two frameworks
+> To run a word count program on Big Data (Gutenberg Project Files: https://www.gutenberg.org/) using Hadoop's MapReduce and Spark to compare the performance of both Big Data execution frameworks

 ## Step 0-0) Data Acquisition and Preparation
 > Every Machine should have at least 100GB HD